martinrue/parol-api/README.md

 # AWS bucket name to store audio files
 aws-bucket = "parol"

+# the maximum number of requests to accept in any 1 hour period (set to 0 for no max)
+max-hourly-requests = 300

 # keys to bypass the daily request and character limits
 full-access-keys = ["abcd", "1234"]